vs666/EVote/README.md

 For the time being, the URLs have to be manually navigated.

 ### For voting app
-URL:  localhost:PORT\vote
+URL:  localhost:PORT/vote

 ### For petition making
-URL: localhost: PORT\petition
+URL: localhost: PORT/petition